Carmichaels Area High School art students create sculpture from reused plastic

-Students at Carmichaels Area High School created a unique piece of art for their art show today: a sculpture of a rainbow trout made up entirely of reused plastic.
+Art students at Carmichaels Area High School created a unique piece of art for an art show held at the school: a sculpture of a rainbow trout made up entirely of reused plastic.

 White said she resurrected the project this year with the new students in her Art II and Advanced Art classes.
 Because she had new students, she worked with them to create an entirely new design than what was initially started last year.